tranthanhnhatkhoa/bbrb/Readme.md

 - NEW!
 Faster: Check earned Microsoft points!
 - NEW!
 Stealthier: individual proxy settings for each account!
 - NEW!
 Stealthier: New user authenticate with keystrokes!
-- New!
+- NEW!
 Log screen: Informations, settings and score!
-- New!
+- NEW!
 Faster searches, better authenticate, lower resources,
   new features: random order and update, bugfixes.
-- New!
+- NEW!
 Custom Windows controls in setting tabs.
-- New!
+- NEW!
 Migrate old settings if any.
-- New!
+- NEW!
 Supports Australia.
-- New!
+- NEW!
 Supports autostart with task scheduler.

 2. Requirements
 -Windows 10 x32/x64